IrineSistiana/simple-tls/README.md

 To start a server, the argument `-key` and `-cert` are required.
 Because simple-tls needs a certificate to establish real TLS1.3 connections.

 For your safety, the server certificate verification in simple-tls **can't be disabled**.
-You need to use `-cca` argument to import the CA certificate in the client if you are using a self-signed certificate in server.
+You need to use `-cca` or `-ca` argument to import the CA certificate in the client if you are using a self-signed certificate in server.

-In the test environment, you can use `-gen-cert` in server to quickly generate an ECC certificate, and use `-cca` in the client to import its cert as CA.
+In the test environment, you can use `-gen-cert` in server to quickly generate an ECC certificate, and use `-cca` or `-ca` in the client to import its cert as CA.

 ## Tips for speed and stability